zazortik/azure-xplat-cli/README.md

 npm test
 ```

 from the root of your clone of the repository.
-Most tests execute against live Windows Azure management APIs, and running them takes considerable time.
+Most tests execute against live Microsoft Azure management APIs, and running them takes considerable time.

-Note: by default, the tests targeting the Windows Azure Mobile Services run against a mocked Windows Azure HTTP endpoints.
-In order to execute these tests against live Windows Azure management APIs instead, set the `NOCK_OFF=true` environment variable before running the tests.
+Note: by default, the tests targeting the Microsoft Azure Mobile Services run against a mocked Microsoft Azure HTTP endpoints.
+In order to execute these tests against live Microsoft Azure management APIs instead, set the `NOCK_OFF=true` environment variable before running the tests.

 ## Learn More
-For documentation on how to host Node.js applications on Windows Azure, please see the [Windows Azure Node.js Developer Center](http://www.windowsazure.com/en-us/develop/nodejs/).
+For documentation on how to host Node.js applications on Microsoft Azure, please see the [Microsoft Azure Node.js Developer Center](http://www.windowsazure.com/en-us/develop/nodejs/).

 For more extensive  documentation on the new cross platform CLI tool for Mac and Linux, please see this [reference](http://go.microsoft.com/fwlink/?LinkId=252246&clcid=0x409) and this [How to Guide](http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/command-line-tools/)